 Tag Archives: raising kids

-There are so many reason NOT to have children that sometimes it feels overwhelming and frightening thinking about having children.
-Lets be clear having children is both of those things and many more but for us the joys far out weight the fears and negatives.
+There are so many reasons NOT to have children that sometimes it feels overwhelming and frightening thinking about having kids.
+Lets be clear having kids is both of those things and many more but for us the joys far out weight the fears and negatives.

-Before we start I don’t want you to read this blog and think I’ve persuaded you to have children.
+Before we start I don’t want you to read this blog and think I’ve persuaded you to have kids.
 YOU must want children.

 This blog is for people who want children but are faced with so may fears and negatives they retreat back in fear from the decision.